 Sinead McDermott defines critical nostalgia as a mode of engagement with the past that “functions as a means of defiance against attempts to erase or deny the past, as well as rendering visible the links between individual and collective memory” (404).
 It “can serve as a mode of critique, highlighting the disjunctures and differences between past and present and refusing attempts to impose a seamless narrative” (405) and “allows the past to be retrieved differently: not as a single line leading from then to now but instead as a cluster of memories, desires, and possibilities that do not always lead in the direction of the present” (405).

-In other words, McDermott is transforming nostalgia’s tendency to romanticize the past—ignoring or ennobling poverty, violence, inequality, injustice—into a longing not for the past it is generally remembered, but as it should have been, and for a remembering and telling of the stories and boosting of the voices of those so often silenced in the nostalgia of the dominant culture.
+In other words, McDermott is transforming nostalgia’s tendency to romanticize the past—ignoring or ennobling poverty, violence, inequality, injustice—into a longing not for the past as it is generally remembered, but as it should have been, and for a remembering and telling of the stories and boosting of the voices of those so often silenced in the nostalgia of the dominant culture.
 This obviously applies to my readings and analysis of things like Black Goliath (which I still argue could have been a great Marvel series if given half a chance), wherein an idealized superhero world is marred by even momentary reflection on the absence of black heroes, or their poor handling when they are included, or more frequently, the self-congratulatory attitude of the Big Two Comic Publishers about the introduction of their black characters that often obscures the trajectory of those characters (which I discussed in my recent Apex Magazine article).
 The absence of sufficient characters of color also means that other titles can be sites for a form of critical nostalgia informed by the preferences of my younger self.
 As I suggest in my post about Machine Man (another series I hope to re-collect), in the absence of characters to identify with, that reflect ourselves and our communities, we look for resonances—for me, it long took the form of robots and cyborgs, the inhuman looking to be human and to belong.
 And me for those resonances work on multiple levels, not only in regards to my own experiences as a nerdy kid of color in environments that were not always friendly to us, even within our own communities, and my time as one of the few students of color at a boarding (if somewhat bohemian) prep school, but also in terms of the political limbo inhabited by the land of my forbearers, and that I most resolutely identify with.

 For me, that is the work of collecting: putting together an understanding, not only of the items and the ideas they represent themselves, but also putting together a framework in which they seek to define an elusive meaning that reflects something—perhaps too much—of the collector’s identity.
 This necessarily forever incomplete work, as McDermott explains in her definition of critical nostalgia, highlights the disjunctures in the façade of a single narrative.
 Superhero comics are woven from multiple narratives, not only within their continuities, but also on the meta level in terms of the narrative of the typical reader/collector (something the “We Are Comics” movement is challenging) and also the narrative of the industry (that is, Steve Gerber or Jack Kirby or Christopher Priest are going to have different versions of how that went and continues to go, from what we might hear in a 75th anniversary retrospective).